JulianCataldo/remark-lint-frontmatter-schema/README.md

 ## Setting up

-Supporting `remark-cli` or `unifiedjs.vscode-remark` extension.

 👉  **See [./demo](./demo/)** folder to get a working, pre-configured, bare project workspace.
 You also get example markdown files and associated schema to play with.
+Supports `remark-cli` and/or `unifiedjs.vscode-remark` extension.

-📌  Checkout the **[demo/README.md](./demo) for step-by-step instructions**.
+📌  Check out the **[demo/README.md](./demo) for bootstrapping** it.

 ### Workspace